Youssif77/Educational-RC/README.md

 ## To run project

-1. npm install
+1. open the index.html
-2. run npm start
+2. Enjoy